Incorporating Edibles Into Your Landscape

 The type of edible plants you select for your backyard display will really depend on your plans for their use.
 Will you be growing herbs and other plants meant for specific recipes?
-For example, as a lover of lemon teas, you might incorporate a patch of lemon balm or lemon verbena in addition to the aforementioned lemon tree.
-Imagine the ease of being able to step out ino the garden and pluck off a few fragrant leaves to steep in a nutritious and tasty brew whenever the urge strikes.
+For example, as a lover of lemon teas, you might incorporate a patch of lemon balm, lemon verbena or lemon grass in addition to the aforementioned lemon tree.
+Imagine the ease of being able to step out into the garden and pluck off a few fragrant leaves to steep in a nutritious and tasty brew whenever the urge strikes.
 Are there certain plants that classify as staples in your diet?
 Perhaps you enjoy cucumber dill salads all summer long, or can’t resist fresh tomatoes, mozzarella and basil with your grilled burger.

 Once you’ve formed an idea in your head and know a bit more about what you’d like out of your garden, then it just boils down to picking the right plants and placing them.
 Which brings us to the next obvious question…